PhilippeLeopoldie/BooksLibraryFrontend/README.md

 # Technologies
 .Net: New backend in developpement for improvement and good practise : https://github.com/PhilippeLeopoldie/bookLibraryBackend

-Azure Sql Database : due to the end of my azure subscription I have switched temporaly to an in memory database
+Azure Sql Database : due to the end of my azure subscription I have switched temporaly to an in memory database then to Vercel platform using postGres database

 Entity framework code first approach